tensorflow/tflite-micro/tensorflow/lite/micro/kernels/cmsis_nn/README.md

 ## Example - building a static library with CMSIS-NN optimized kernels
 More info on the target used in this example: https://github.com/tensorflow/tflite-micro/blob/main/tensorflow/lite/micro/cortex_m_generic/README.md

-Bulding for speed (default):
+Building for speed (default):
 Note that speed is default so if leaving out OPTIMIZE_KERNELS_FOR completely that will be the default.
 ```
 make -f tensorflow/lite/micro/tools/make/Makefile TARGET=cortex_m_generic TARGET_ARCH=cortex-m55 OPTIMIZED_KERNEL_DIR=cmsis_nn OPTIMIZE_KERNELS_FOR=KERNELS_OPTIMIZED_FOR_SPEED microlite

 ```

-Bulding for size:
+Building for size:
 ```
 make -f tensorflow/lite/micro/tools/make/Makefile TARGET=cortex_m_generic TARGET_ARCH=cortex-m55 OPTIMIZED_KERNEL_DIR=cmsis_nn OPTIMIZE_KERNELS_FOR=KERNELS_OPTIMIZED_FOR_SIZE microlite